 This is a self-portrait I drew for season two of my webcomic, Running on Empty, wherein my character is reflecting on his life.
-This quickly became my favorite self-portrait, and I now use it in place of a photograph wherever I can (Facebook, etc.).
+This quickly became my favorite self-portrait, and I used to use it in place of a photograph wherever I could.
 There’s a certain appeal in presenting myself as comic character rather than as a real person.
 Although, it’s a funny thing when people recognize me from a drawing, which has happened in the past.

 "Mr. Popular" was a story arc that first appeared in the Running on Empty webserial, where the Dan character returns to high school to become the most popular kid in school.
 In the opening scene, Dan knocks out a nerd to start his climb up the social ladder.
 This is the image I created to capture that moment.

-My previous site (Daniel Beadle.com V2) featured a character section, which gave character stats and bios for the cast of my comics.
+A previous version of my site featured a character section, which gave character stats and bios for the cast of my comics.
 The next few sketches were created especially for those pages, but they soon became model sheets that I use as reference whenever I use these characters.
 Here’s the cocky team leader of the Running on Empty trio, Dan (AKA me).

 Linda Danvers was the alter ego of Peter David’s Supergirl.
 This sketch was based on one of her profile pages, which I thought captured that cute, punk chick look perfectly.
 This essentially became the inspiration for the Jane Pincus character I would later create.